 - Formerly Ms Claire Fargeot (Lead Supervisor with Associate Professor Gary Wilson) Document 2 successfully completed.

-- External Examiner Middlesex University, LLB Progamme.
+- Formerly External Examiner Middlesex University, LLB Programme.

-- Society of Legal Scholars (member)
+- Member, Society of Legal Scholars (SLS)

-- British Association of Canadian Studies (member)
+- Member, British Association of Canadian Studies (BACS)

 - Solicitor, England and Wales (via QLTT, non-practising)